Sandbag: Flood control

-Properly stacked sandbags are an effective deterrent against damaging flood waters.
 Sandbags can be used to build levees, barricades, dikes and berms to limit erosion from flooding.
 Sandbags can also be used to fortify existing flood control structures and limit the effects of sand boils.
 Sandbag structures do not prevent water seepage and therefore should be built with the central purpose of diverting flood water around or away from buildings.

 Properly filled sandbags for flood control are filled one-half to two-thirds full with clean washed sand.
 In an emergency, if clean sand is in limited supply, gravel or dirt can also be used with less effective end results.
 When filled sandbags are stacked or laid in place, the contents need to settle flat to the ground.
 Sandbags filled over two-thirds full will not form an adequate seal to the ground or structure.
 Likewise sandbags filled under one-half will generally also form an inadequate seal to the ground when placed.

 The best practices for filling sandbags require a three-person team.
 One team member will crouch down and hold open the bag to form a collar opening.
 The second team member places the tip of a pointed shovel with sand into the opened sandbag.
 A square shovel is not recommended as the blade of the shovel will not fit into the sandbag when filling.
 The third team member will transport and stockpile the filled sandbags.

 Properly placed sandbags will be set lengthwise and parallel to the water flow with the folded or open end of the sandbag facing upstream.
 All loose debris should be removed from the placement surface and the lowest areas are the first spots to be filled in with sandbags.
 Each bag must be set consecutively with the tightly packed bottom slightly overlapping the previously placed sandbag.
 Subsequent layers of bags should be offset by 1/2 the length of a sandbag to eliminate voids and improve the wall seal.
 Each placed bag should be tamped and flattened to improve the seal.

 The two primary methods for stacking sandbags to build flood control structures are the (1) Single Stack placement, and; (2) Pyramid Placement Method.